formkit/docs-content/inputs/form.md

 ## Unmounting inputs

-When inputs are unmounted from a form — for example when using `v-if` — the key and value is removed from the form’s data.
+When an input is unmounted from a form — for example when using `v-if` — its key and value are removed from the form’s data.
 However, in some circumstances it may be preferable to keep the key/value pair even after the input has been removed.
 This can be accomplished by using the `preserve` prop:

 ::Example
 ---